-Many know Tom Selleck for his famous roles in Magnum P.I, Friends, and Blue Bloods.
+Many know Tom Selleck for his famous roles in tv shows Magnum P.I, Friends, and Blue Bloods, and movies Quigley Down Under, and Three Men and a Baby.
 To some, he may also be known for that fabulous mustache that sits perfectly on his face.
-For decades, it’s pretty much been part of his identity, and let’s face it, it’s for a good reason.
+For decades, it’s pretty much-been part of his identity, and let’s face it, it’s for a good reason.
 He looks great with it painted on, I swear!
 Selleck is one of the most famous guilty pleasure actors of his generation, noticeably staring in the detective drama show Magnum P.I.
 But, do you know why he decided to leave the show?

 Although he was incredibly successful and adored by fans all around the world, he decided to take a step back from his TV investigator days, because he wanted to make time for his daughter.
 Selleck began dating his future wife, Jillie Mack, on the set of Magnum P.I. and announced they were pregnant in 1988 with their first daughter Hannah.
 Hence, the reason why Selleck decided to quit his role and move to a ranch in Ventura Country in California, allowing their daughter to have space away from prying eyes.

 So, who is Hannah and what does she do?
-Surprisingly, Hannah decided not to follow her father’s footsteps, rather found her calling while living on the ranch.
+Surprisingly, Selleck’s daughter decided not to follow her father’s footsteps in an acting career on the red carpet, rather found her calling while living on the ranch.
 Selleck has a horse breeding business on the land, which allowed Hannah to take up the equestrian sport, and has actually won several tournaments across the world.

 Here are a few facts about the Hannah Selleck that make up all kinds of happy:

 1. Out of the Spotlight